evisdrenova/roady/README.md

 AUTH_SECRET="XXXX" # Added by `npx auth`.
 Read more: https://cli.authjs.dev
 ```

+3. Once you have your environment variables set up, run `npm run dev` to start the project locally.

 ## Auth mode

 Roady can be run in either auth mode or non-auth mode.
 We recommend running Roady in auth mode as a way to ensure that only valid users submit/upvotes tasks.
 In order for auth mode to work, you'll need to create a Google OAuth application and pass in the `GOOGLE_ID` and `GOOGLE_SECRET` as environment variables.